AlexArdelean21/Quizz_App/README.md

-# 📚 Business Law Quiz - Interactive Learning Platform
+# 📚 EV and GA Quiz - Interactive Learning Platform

 ## 🚀 Overview

-This project is an interactive quiz application designed to help us pass the Business Law exam.
+This project is an interactive quiz application designed to help us pass the Evolutionary and Genetic Algorithms exam.

 ## ✨ Key Features

--   **Extensive Question Database:** Contains 65+ high-quality questions covering a wide range of Business Law topics, including:
+-   **Extensive Question Database:** Contains 65+ high-quality questions covering a wide range of EV and GA topics, including:
-    -   Introduction to Business Law
-    -   Legal Rules and Systems
-    -   Legal Relations
+    -   Genetic Algorithms
-    -   Contracts (Formation, Performance, Breach)
-    -   Legal Professionals & Ethics
-    -   Business Organizations (Corporations, LLCs, Partnerships)
-    -   Commercial Transactions (UCC, Sales, Warranties)
-    -   Employment Law
+    -   Evolutionary Computation
-    -   Intellectual Property (Trademarks, Copyrights, Patents)
-    -   Tort Law (Negligence, Strict Liability)
-    -   Corporate Governance & Fiduciary Duties
-    -   Securities Law & SEC Regulations
-    -   Banking & Finance Law
-    -   Consumer Protection
+    -   Evolutionary Strategies
-    -   Antitrust Law
+    -   Memetic Algorithms
-    -   International Business Law
-    -   Property Law
+    -   Optimization Theory
-    -   Dispute Resolution (Arbitration, Mediation)
-    -   Technology & Cyber Law
 -   **Randomized Quizzes:** Each quiz session presents 20 questions randomly selected from the database, ensuring a unique experience each time.
 -   **Randomized Answer Options:** The order of answer choices for each question is shuffled to prevent pattern recognition.
 -   **Immediate Feedback:** Users receive instant feedback after submitting an answer, indicating if it's correct or incorrect, along with a detailed explanation for the correct answer.